cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Ryan: Just like RFC 5280 and X.509, that is why work is proceeding in the IETF.

-Arno: It is like in the ETSI Algo document, we recommend stronger cryptography—that’s state of the art.
+Arno: It is like in the ETSI Algo document, we recommend stronger cryptography-that’s state of the art.
 But you are introducing new techniques of doing PKI, which is a fundamental change for security systems which is a procedural change that we need to be careful with when it is implemented by trust service providers.
 The 12-month time frame is a problem, and we need security advice – is there a university or external authority that will make a statement about whether the level of security is increased by CT?

 Ryan: I point to the IETF, and Ben L. can give you some resources.